gchq/sleeper/docs/01-getting-started.md

 Once it has finished the EC2 will restart.
 Once it's restarted you can use the Sleeper CLI.
 Reconnect to the EC2 with `sleeper environment connect`.

-You can access a built copy of the Sleeper scripts by running `sleeper deployment` in the EC2.
-That will get you a shell inside a Docker container inside the EC2.
+You can access a local copy of the Sleeper Git repository by running `sleeper builder` in the EC2.
+That will get you a shell inside a Docker container inside the EC2, with the dependencies for building Sleeper.
 You can run all the deployment scripts there as explained below.
 If you run it outside of the EC2, you'll get the same thing but in your local Docker host.
 Use the one in the EC2 to avoid the deployment being slow uploading jars and Docker images.

-The Sleeper Git repository will also be cloned, and you can access it by running `sleeper builder` in the EC2.
-That will get you a shell inside a Docker container similar to the `sleeper deployment` one, but with the dependencies for building Sleeper.
-The whole working directory will be persisted between executions of `sleeper builder`.

 If you want someone else to be able to access the same environment EC2, they can run `sleeper environment add <id>` with the same environment ID.
 To begin with you'll both log on as the same user and share a single `screen` session.
 You